 Melanie is a Forest School Practitioner who finds her greatest joy simply being in the outdoors!
 She grew up here in Simcoe County playing in her own backyard forest and exploring with her family.
 After completing her Bachelor of Kinesiology at Lakehead University, she travelled to the far north where she lived for some time.

 In Yukon she worked as a kinesiologist teaching communication and behavioural strategies to young children with special needs.
 Concepts of child-led education, intrinsic motivation and play-based learning were the foundations on which she built her practice.
-Melanie studied Native Studies at the University of Alaska and gained a profound appreciation for the wisdom of indigenous people.
-She worked at the University as an outdoor adventure guide, leading people of all ages to many incredible wilderness locations.
+Melanie studied Native Studies at the University of Alaska and worked at the University as an outdoor adventure guide, leading people of all ages to many incredible wilderness locations.
 It was here she began her family and spent her days in a remote part of the north, gardening, living off grid and adventuring the wilds of this majestic land.

-Melanie, her husband and their two adventurous children have lived in Oro-Medonte for the past 10 years and spend their free time canoe tripping, rock climbing, skiing, mountain biking and simply exploring the forests that surround them.
+Melanie, her husband and their two adventurous children have lived in Oro-Medonte for over a decade and spend their free time canoe tripping, rock climbing, skiing, mountain biking and simply exploring the forests that surround them.
 When not at Forest School, she can be found walking under a full moon, wandering at the pace of her own children, and sitting under a tree, feeling the peace that it provides.
 She feels strongly that children are the cornerstone of our future, and exploring alongside children as they play, learn and connect to nature is a gift she is grateful to offer to this community.

 Jacqui is an Early Childhood Educator with a diverse background.
 She grew up in the Muskoka area, spending her free time exploring outside and creating art.
 She also holds a diploma from Sault College in Parks and Outdoor Recreation.
 While living in northern Ontario, she deepened a childhood love off field botany and all things plant related.